satra/intro2nipype/slides.rst

 Why Python?
 -----------

-* easy to program and document
+* easy to learn
+* coding style makes for easy readability
 * cross-platform
 * extensive infrastructure for

  - development and distribution
  - scientific computing
  - brain imaging

+* several institutions are adopting it in computer science classes

 ----